 - Use colorful emojis

-- Be original, don’t be afraid to test your ideas and creativity!
+- Be original, and don’t be afraid to test your ideas and creativity!

-If you have any questions about creating better email subject lines or you want to share a few great emails that you found, please send us a message.
-We’re here to help take your customers on a conversion focused journey!
+If you have questions about creating better email subject lines or want to share a few great emails that you found, please send us a message.
+We’re here to help take your customers on a conversion-focused journey!